LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet

-We define a query as some user or application input without any additional context or instructions whereas a \emph{prompt} includes the query and can also include context and/or additional instructions for the LLM.
-As we show in \S\ref{sec:motivationmodelselection}, not every query requires the most expensive model.
-It is also not necessary to limit a task to just one model.
-Answering a query can be decomposed into smaller sub-problems where cheap and expensive models collaborate, offloading some work from a pricey model to an inexpensive one while maintaining the quality output of the high cost model~\cite{frugalgpt,co-llm}.
+Judicious \emph{context management} enables smaller prompts, by selecting only the required context needed to answer the query, further reducing cost.
+Effective \emph{caching} can potentially bypass (or reduce) LLM calls altogether, thereby reducing cost.

-Judicious \emph{context management} enables smaller prompts to cloud-deployed LLMs, further reducing cost.
-Many LLM use cases expect prior communication, which we refer to as context, to be included in each new request.
-For example, if a user query only asks to ``provide an example'' including the history in the prompt gives the model needed context to respond.
-Using no more context than necessary to understand the latest query reduces how much text is used as LLM input.
+These optimizations have trade-offs that applications need to navigate.
+A suitable proxy should allow applications to \emph{delegate} the responsibility of making these decisions via a simple interface that captures the high-level requirements (e.g., cost); in return, the proxy should be \emph{transparent} with the choices it makes (e.g., which model or context was used) to respond to a prompt.
+Finally, users should have the option to \emph{iterate} (e.g., ask for a better quality response) if they are not satisfied with the generated response.